hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Implemented as part of the Gauri Ganesh weekend, to scratch a itch I had with need for a simple commandline spreadsheet package.
 And also to explore and think randomly a bit and have some interesting fun on the way.

+### 20200825IST1220

+Make the program more forgiving, by alerting before overwriting as well as before quiting without saving changes.
+Also remove implicit command mode Q quiting.
+Now user has to enter :q explicit command, to quit the program.

 Vasudhaiva Kutumbakam (the World is One Family)